marko-js/marko/docs/components.md

 ### `detach()`

-Detaches the component's root element(s) from the DOM by removing the node from its parent node.
+Detaches the component's root element(s) from the DOM by removing the UI component's DOM elements from its parent node.

 ### `insertAfter(targetEl)`

+Moves the UI component's DOM elements into the position after the target DOM element.

 ### `insertBefore(targetEl)`

+Moves the UI component's DOM elements into the position before the target DOM element.

 ### `prependTo(targetEl)`

+Moves the UI component's DOM elements into the position before the target element's first child.

 ### `replace(targetEl)`

+Replaces the target element with the UI component's DOM elements.

 ### `replaceChildrenOf(targetEl)`

+Replaces the target elements children with the UI component's DOM elements.